 There are numerous advantages to choosing a modified bitumen roof.
 The gravel absorbs as well as heats up and aids in evaporation of water, pushing heat and moisture away from its original layer.

-Whenever the team needs to reach the roof or contractors are doing repairs and maintenance on a bitumen roofing system, the looser gravel helps to give a better grip for foot traffic.
+For those wondering how to put gravel on flat roof, whenever the team needs to reach the roof or contractors are doing repairs, the looser gravel helps to give a better grip for foot traffic.

 It should be noted that the gravel on modified bituminous roofing systems should be maintained reasonably flat on the roof at any and all moments, and part of the gravel must stay loose to avoid damage or punctures from foot activity.